OutSystems/docs-support/src/release-notes/intro.md

 ### OutSystems cloud services

 OutSystems provides cloud services that enable additional functionality to accelerate development.
-These services are upgraded seemlesly by OutSystems.
+These services are upgraded seamlessly by OutSystems.

 | Cloud service release notes | About |